zainab-ali/reasoning-with-async-rust/docs/markdown.md

 Running slideshow
 ```

-???

-So here's how we incorporate join.
-We can express both sequential and concurrent units.

-If you look at the output now, we start both the browser and webserver at the same time.

 ---
 class: center, middle
 # Concepts

 <img src="images/three-concepts-composition.png" width="600">

-???

-TIME: 4 minutes

-NOTE: Not talked about how they are run.
-Maybe we should?

 ---
 class: center, middle

 <img src="images/map_async_await.png" width="600">

-???

-You might think these look rather alien, or maybe they're familiar to you.

-That's because they came from elsewhere.

-async / await probably came from javascript.
-join came from Scala (Twitter futures).

-By the way: tracking the movement of ideas is very hard.
-If you think there are other languages, or if things came differently.
-I'll very happily accept corrections.

 ---